davidde/mpv-autosub/README.md

      [Use `ESC`, then `:wq` to write the changes and exit]
      ```
 4. Optionally change the subtitle language [ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) on line 4.
 5. Enjoy automatically downloaded subtitles the next time you open MPV!
+   (If necessary, you can manually trigger the download by pressing `b`.)

 ## Docs
 If you wish to modify or adapt this script to your needs,